 Reference Method (to be used to determine the extent of method validation in Modules 3-7) - A reference method is a published method issued by an organization generally recognized as competent to do so.
 (When the ISO language refers to a 'standard method,' that term is equivalent to 'reference method.')
 When a laboratory is required to analyze by a specified method due to a regulatory requirement, the analyte/method combination is recognized as a reference method.
-If there is not a regulatory requirement for the analyte/method combination, the analyte/method combination is recognized as a reference method of the same matrix and technology.
+If there is not a regulatory requirement for the analyte/method combination, the analyte/method combination is recognized as a reference method if it can be analyzed by another reference method of the same matrix and technology.